pingidentity/terraform-provider-pingfederate/docs/data-sources/idp_sp_connection.md

 Read-Only:

-- `location` (String) A read-only URL that references the resource.
+- `location` (String, Deprecated) A read-only URL that references the resource.
 If the resource is not currently URL-accessible, this property will be null.

 <a id="nestedatt--credentials--outbound_back_channel_auth"></a>